 Every website receives thousands of requests daily.
 It identifies the web browser and the OS of each request through its user agent.
 If a website gets loads of requests with the same user agent, it’ll probably assume you are suspicious and block you.

 This is why a business needs to change the user agent string frequently instead of using one.
 You can also use fake user agents in the HTTP header to prevent the ban or use proxies to shield your IP address.
-Blazing SEO has the best residential, ISP, and data center proxies for web scraping.
+Rayobyte has the best residential, ISP, and data center proxies for web scraping.

 Many web scrapers also change their user agent settings to that of popular search engines.
 Since most websites want to rank well on search engines, they sometimes let the browser welcome such user agents without banning them.